vasillyubenov/GyroCar/README.md

     Open the Arduino IDE and navigate to "Sketch" -> "Include Library" -> "Manage Libraries".
     In the library manager, search for "MPU6050" and install the library by Jeff Rowberg.

-Unity Setup (Currently using Unity 2019.4.18f1 LTS)
+Unity Setup (Currently using Unity 2019.4.18f1 LTS or higher)

     Download and install Unity from the official Unity website.
     Open the Unity project that's included in this repository.